awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/java-integration-example-meterusage.md

 1. Download the public [AWS Java SDK](https://aws.amazon.com/sdk-for-java/)\.
 **Important**
- To call the metering APIs from Amazon Elastic Kubernetes Service \(Amazon EKS\), you must [use a supported AWS SDK](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts-minimum-sdk.html) and run on an Amazon EKS cluster running Kubernetes 1\.13 or later\.
+ To call the metering API operations from Amazon Elastic Kubernetes Service \(Amazon EKS\), you must [use a supported AWS SDK](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts-minimum-sdk.html) and run on an Amazon EKS cluster running Kubernetes 1\.13 or later\.

-1. Call the `MeterUsage` operation from the task or pod once every hour for the each dimension usage\.
+1. Call the `MeterUsage` operation from the task or pod once every hour for each dimension usage\.
 The API operation accepts one metering record for a unique combination of `Dimension`, `Resource`, and `Hour`\.
 The resource is either an Amazon Elastic Container Service \(Amazon ECS\) task or an Amazon EKS pod\.

    ```
    {